johannschopplich/nuxt-api-party/docs/api/dollarfetch-like.md

 # `$fetch`-Like Composable

-Returns the raw response of the API endpoint.
-Intended for actions inside methods, e.g. when sending form data to the API when clicking a submit button.
+Returns the raw API response.
+Intended for actions inside methods, e.g. when sending form data on submit.

 ::: info Placeholder
-`$myApi` is a placeholder used as an example in the documentation.
+`$myApi` is a placeholder.
 The composable is generated based on your API endpoint ID.
-For example, if you were to call an endpoint `jsonPlaceholder`, the composable will be called `$jsonPlaceholder`.
+For example, endpoint `jsonPlaceholder` generates `$jsonPlaceholder`.
 :::

 ## Type Declarations